University of California: Campuses and rankings

-At present, the UC system officially describes itself as a "ten campus" system consisting of the campuses listed below.
+At present, the UC system officially describes itself as a system of "10 campuses" consisting of the campuses listed below.
 These campuses are under the direct control of the regents and president.
 Only ten campuses are listed on the official UC letterhead.

 Although it shares the name and public status of the UC system, the College of the Law, San Francisco (formerly Hastings College of the Law) is not controlled by the regents or president; it has a separate board of directors and must seek funding directly from the Legislature.
 However, under the California Education Code, Hastings degrees are awarded in the name of the regents and bear the signature of the UC president.
 Furthermore, Education Code section 92201 states that Hastings "is affiliated with the University of California, and is the law department thereof".

 University rankings

 Annually, UC campuses are ranked highly by various publications.
-Six UC campuses rank in the top 50 U.S. National Universities of 2022 by U.S. News & World Report, with UCLA, Berkeley, UC Santa Barbara, UC San Diego, UC Irvine, and UC Davis all ranked in the top 50.
-Four UC campuses also ranked in the top 50 in the U.S. News & World Report Best Global Universities Rankings in 2021, namely Berkeley, UCLA, UCSF, and UC San Diego.
+Six UC campuses rank in the top 50 U.S. National Universities of 2026 by U.S. News & World Report: Berkeley, UCLA, UC Santa Barbara, UC San Diego, UC Irvine, and UC Davis.
+Four UC campuses also ranked in the top 50 in the U.S. News & World Report Best Global Universities Rankings in 2026, namely Berkeley, UCLA, UCSF, and UC San Diego.
 UCSF is ranked as one of the top universities in biomedicine in the world and the UCSF School of Medicine is ranked 3rd in the United States among research-oriented medical schools and for primary care by U.S. News & World Report.

 Three UC campuses: Berkeley, UCLA, and UC San Diego all ranked in the top 15 universities in the US according to the 2020 Academic Ranking of World Universities (ARWU) US National University Rankings and also in the top 20 in World University Rankings.
 The Academic Ranking of World Universities also ranked UCSF, UC Davis, UC Irvine, and UC Santa Barbara in the top 50 US National Universities and in the top 100 World Universities in 2020.